akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey sat beside him, because it seemed expected, and because his legs were tired.
 The hum of the hives was steady, restful.

 His thoughts drifted, loose and unhurried as the bees themselves.
 They had been with him all morning—up at the castle, on the ride down, at the smithy, on the path up to the church.
 The bounds.
 The sword.
-Harold's grudging silence.
-Beatrice's hands, wrapping the cloth around his wrist.
+Harold’s grudging silence.
+Beatrice’s hands, wrapping the cloth around his wrist.
 More.
 Nothing connected.
 Nothing settled.

 “I do not know what I am doing.”